How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Here is your action plan:

-1. This week: Complete the pre-migration checklist.
+1. This week: Complete the pre-flight checklist.
 Back up everything.
-Lower your DNS TTL.
+Lower your DNS TTL to 300 seconds.

 2. Migration day: Transfer your files using the method you chose.
 Test on the new server.
 Update DNS.